 Instead look for bottles that are not fully wrapped, with a (preferably) paper labelling that can easily be removed during recycling.

-The best thing we can recommend is selling reusable water bottles and offering refills to your customers.
+We have to say it again... the best thing we can recommend is selling/using reusable water bottles and offering/utilising refills.